aswathy-dinarajan/notification-reminder-lambda/README.md

 /notification-config and  http://aswathy-dinarajan/notification-config-backend projects) The DB credentials will be retried from AWSParameter store and retrieve only those records which matches the current date and month.
-The matched records columns will be pushed to an SNS topic
+The matched records columns will be pushed to an SNS topic(this topic will be subscribed by two different lambda functions one to send email another to send SMS)

 Technologies used : AWS Lambda, aws sdk, Maven, Java 8,AWS SNS,AWS Parameter store